ChrstphrHll/npc_gen/students/Theodus Chylnoth.md

 ---
 # Theodus Chylnoth
 ### Description
-- Half-Elf Monk from Beleriand
+- Half-Elf Monk from Aldercrown Empire
 - 1st year Assault student in Elkenval
 - short straight auburn hair that's wild, Pale Gray eyes, and Light skin
 - Is Benevolent and Pharissical, and has Beauty as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes